upasadena/interactive-cyoa-tutorial/docs/appendix/troubleshooting.md

 ## Mechanics
 <!-- Fill this with actual logical troubleshooting -->
+### My Points say "NaN" instead of a number
+[NaN] stands for "Not A Number", and occurs when JavaScript errors when expecting any of its arguments to be valid numbers.

+To fix this, go into **the Sidebar** → **Open Features** → **Manage Points** → and set the **Starting Sum** of the offending Point Type to `0` or whatever value it was before.
+You may notice the field is blank, and, indeed, not a number.

+!!! warning

+    This is a band-aid solution and probably not the root of the issue; it is very likely that somewhere in your project you have an invalid value trying to be added or subtracted against that Point Type.
+Look **everywhere** for it.

 ## Design
 ### I can't find the option to upload a background image